CLARIAH/clariah-plus/README.md

 ### Vocabularies
 - See specifically IG-Curation and the [awesome humanities ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) list.
-- The need for a good vocabulary to describe metadata as related to linksets datasets
+- The need for a good vocabulary to describe metadata as related to linksets datasets (VOID?)

 ## Group Members